Towards a Diagnostic and Predictive Evaluation Methodology for Sequence Labeling Tasks: Experiments results

 \subsection{Experiments across models}

-The BLAS test set that resulted from Section~\ref{sec:blas} was used to evaluate six baseline models that had previously been used for anglicism retrieval \citep{alvarez2025lexical}: five already-available supervised models that had been trained on the COALAS dataset from \citet{alvarez-mellado-lignos-2022-detecting} (a CRF, Transformer-based BETO and mBERT, and two BiLSTM-CRFs with different types of word and subword embeddings), and one additional large language model on a few-shot approach (8B-Llama3) \citep{llama3modelcard} \footnote{Because BLAS is a test-only dataset the models were not trained on any split of BLAS, but only evaluated on it.}.
+The BLAS test set that resulted from Section~\ref{sec:blas} was used to evaluate six baseline models that had previously been used for anglicism retrieval \citep{alvarez2025lexical}: five already-available supervised models that had been trained on the COALAS dataset from \citet{alvarez-mellado-lignos-2022-detecting} (a CRF, Transformer-based BETO and mBERT, and two BiLSTM-CRFs with different types of word and subword embeddings), and one additional large language model on a few-shot approach (8B-Llama3, see Appendix \ref{appendix:llama3}).
+As BLAS is a test-only dataset, the models were not trained on any split of BLAS, but only evaluated on it.

-As all sentences in BLAS are positive examples (they all contain at least one span), the appropriate diagnostic metric to analyze results is recall.
-As we will see in Section \ref{sec:blas_experiments}, recall will also serve as a reliable proxy to F1 score performance\footnote{Full report of results for all experiments to be released upon acceptance as supplementary material}.
+As all sentences in BLAS are positive examples (they all contain at least one span) and anglicisms are a sparse phenomenon, the appropriate diagnostic metric to analyze results is recall.
+As we will see in Section \ref{sec:blas_experiments}, recall will also serve as a reliable proxy to F1 score performance.